cloud-ark/kubeplus/README.md

 <img src="./docs/wordpress-service-crd.png" width="650" height="250" class="center">
 </p>

-A new CRD named WordpressService has been created here using ResourceComposition.
 The spec properties of the WordpressService Custom Resource are the attributes exposed via the underlying Helm chart's values.yaml.
-Here is a YAML definition to create a WordpressService instance for a tenant.
+Here is a YAML definition to create a WordpressService instance for a consumer.

 <p align="center">
 <img src="./docs/wordpress-service-tenant1.png" width="650" height="250" class="center">
 </p>

-### 2. Client side Kubectl plugins for monitoring and troubleshooting

-KubePlus kubectl plugins enable users to discover, monitor and troubleshoot service instances.
-The primary plugin is: ```kubectl connections```.
-It provides resource relationship information for Kubernetes resource instances (custom or built-in) with other resources (custom or built-in) by tracking owner references, labels, annotations, and spec properties.
-KubePlus constructs these Kubernetes resource relationship graphs at runtime.
-This provides it the ability to offer fine grained visibility and control over service instances.

 Here is the resource relationship graph for WordpressService instance discovered using the ```kubectl connections``` command.
 ```kubectl connections WordpressService wp-service-tenant1```.